Internet Speed Test

 The Fing analytics provide ISP scoreboards by automatically ranking Fing and Fingbox speed and quality measurements.

-To calculate speed scores: For each provider we compute the minimum, maximum, average and standard deviation metrics and use them in a Z-score algorithm, which assumes a population following a normal distribution.
+To calculate speed scores, we compute the minimum, maximum, average and standard deviation metrics for each provider, and use them in a Z-score algorithm, which assumes a population following a normal distribution.
 Country and city populations of providers are then grouped, with each provider weighted by the contribution of different test sources.
 We then determine the score of each provider and your network as the estimated percentiles are combined for download and upload.
 Download makes up 80% of the percentiles and upload makes up the remaining 20%.

 Internet speed tests and more: Video